vs comparison

 Choose Nomic if…

-Firms that need broad document intelligence across the full project lifecycle — drawing review, code compliance, specification search, and submittal automation as one integrated platform.
+Firms that need broad, agent-driven review and coordination across the full project lifecycle — drawing review, code compliance, specification search, and submittal automation as one integrated platform.

 Choose Ichi Automation if…